gruntwork-io/health-checker/README.md

 We wrote health-checker so that we could run a daemon on the server that reports the true health of the server by attempting to open a TCP connection to more than one port when it receives an inbound HTTP request on the given listener.

 Using the `--script` -option, the `health-checker` can be extended to check many other targets.
-One concrete exeample is monitoring
+One concrete example is monitoring
 `ZooKeeper` node status during rolling deployment.
 Just polling the `ZooKeeper`'s TCP client port doesn't necessarily guarantee that the node has (re-)joined the cluster.
 Using the `health-check` with a custom script target, we can [monitor ZooKeeper](https://zookeeper.apache.org/doc/r3.4.8/zookeeperAdmin.html#sc_monitoring) using the